adnanamin69/Image_enhance_cutoupro/README.md

 2. Tap on the "Select Image" button to choose an image from your device's gallery.

-3. After selecting an image, tap on the "Enhance Image" button.

-4. The app will send a request to the CutouPro API to enhance the image.
+3. The app will send a request to the CutouPro API to enhance the image.
 Wait for the response.

-5. Once the enhancement is complete, the enhanced image will be displayed on the screen.
+4. Once the enhancement is complete, the enhanced image will be displayed on the screen.

 ## Dependencies